 Retinoids

-As derivatives of vitamin A, retinoids accelerate your skin’s natural cell turnover process, helping clear pores and reduce sebum plugs.
+Retinoids are derivatives of vitamin A that accelerate your skin’s natural cell turnover process, helping clear pores and reduce sebum plugs.
 Whether it’s an over-the-counter adapalene gel or prescription-strength tretinoin, make sure to introduce it slowly to avoid irritation.

 If you use retinoids, wearing sunscreen is a must due to your skin’s increased photosensitivity.